How to Beat Coding Frustration with Self-Compassion

 It all starts with you.

 Want to learn more techniques for handling stress and being more effective at your job?
-Compassionate Coding offers workshops and private coaching on emotional intelligence for engineers.
+Compassionate Coding offers workshops on emotional intelligence for engineers.

 If you want more articles like this, sign up for our mailing list!